eas342/mirage_runs/README.md

 3. Export a `.xml` file using File -> Export
 4. Export a `.pointing` file using File -> Export. **Make sure it is the same name as the `.xml` file**.
 For example, `my_program.xml` and `my_program.pointing`
 5. Create a parameter file as described below.
+6. If using a custom 2D lightcurve, make sure to copy it to the server where this is being run.
-6. Run the Mirage Wrapper as a script.
+7. Run the Mirage Wrapper as a script.
 For example:

 	``` bash
 	conda activate mirageRuns # if relevant environment is not already active